ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 Ether (ETH) is the cryptocurrency that pays for computing services on the [Ethereum blockchain](/developers/docs/intro-to-ethereum).

-The Ethereum blockchain allows developers to create [decentralized applications (dapps)](/developers/docs/intro-to-dapps), sharing a common pool of computing power.
-Because this shared pool has a finite amount of power, Ethereum needs a way to determine who gets access to the computing resources — otherwise, a dapp could consume the entire network by submitting an infinite loop or other malicious program.
+The Ethereum blockchain allows developers to create [decentralized applications (dapps)](/developers/docs/intro-to-dapps), which all share a pool of computing power.
+This shared pool is finite, so Ethereum needs to determine who gets access to the computing power.
+Otherwise, a dapp with an accidental infinite loop or another malicious program could consume the entire network.

 The Ether cryptocurrency provides a pricing mechanism for Ethereum's computing power.
 When users want to make a transaction, they must pay an amount of Ether that is proportional to the total amount of computing the transaction requires.
 Thus, even if a malicious dapp submitted an infinite loop, the transaction would eventually run out of Ether and terminate, allowing the network to return to normal.